KxSystems/docs-v1/docs/ref/joins.md

 Syntax: `t1 lj t2`

 Where `t1` and `t2` are tables, `t2` is keyed, and the key column/s of `t2` are columns of `t1`, returns `t1` and `t2` joined on the key columns of `t2`.
-For each record in `t1`, the result has one record with the columns of `t1` joined to columns of `t2`:
+For each record in `t1`, the result has one record with the columns of `t1` joined to columns of `t2`.
+If there is

--   if there is a matching record in `t2`, it is joined to the `t1` record.
-Common columns are replaced.
+-   a matching record in `t2`, it is joined to the `t1` record: common columns of `t2` are replaced by columns of `t1`
--   if there is no matching record in `t2`, common columns are left unchanged, and new columns are null
+-   no matching record in `t2`, common columns are left unchanged, and new columns are null
 ```q
 q)show x:([]a:1 2 3;b:`x`y`z;c:10 20 30)
 a b c